swtv-kaist/cs458-spring23/clang-api/README.md

 ### ```Stmt* SwitchCase::getSubStmt()```
 _________
 Gets the statement block that corresponds to the switch case.

-Usage:
+Example:
 ```C++
 bool VisitStmt(Stmt *stmt) {
         if (isa<SwitchCase>(stmt)) {